 Before the Court sets forth the legal standards that govern its decisions on the pending motions, the Court first resolves a preliminary procedural dispute.
-In opposition to Hunt Leibert's

-Second Motion to Dismiss, Fabiola Is Ra El Bey argues that the fact that Hunt Leibert filed a prior motion dismiss precludes the Court from considering any further motions to dismiss in this case.
+In opposition to Hunt Leibert's Second Motion to Dismiss, Fabiola Is Ra El Bey argues that the fact that Hunt Leibert filed a prior motion to dismiss precludes the Court from considering any further motions to dismiss in this case.
 See Fed.
 R. Civ.
-P. 12(g)(2) ("Except as provided in Rule 12(h)(2) or (3), a party that makes a motion under this rule must not make another motion under this rule raising a defense or objection that was available to the party but omitted from its earlier motion."); Objection to Def.'s Objection to Amend Compl. [doc. #53] at 3.
+P. 12(g)(2) ("Except as provided in Rule 12(h)(2) or (3), a party that makes a motion under this rule must not make another motion under this rule raising a defense or objection that was available to the party but omitted from its earlier motion."); Objection to Def.'s Objection to Amend Compl. [doc. # 47] at 3.
 Her argument has merit: Rule 12(g) contemplates a single preanswer motion and generally precludes subsequent pre-answer motions to dismiss.
 See Charles Alan Wright & Arthur R. Miller, Federal Practice and Procedure § 1385, at 481 (3d ed.
 2004).

 However, the general rule against subsequent motions to dismiss has a number of exceptions.
 By its express terms, Rule 12(g)(2) precludes a subsequent motion to dismiss only to the extent that it raises defenses or objections that were "available" to the defendant at the time of a prior motion to dismiss.
-Therefore, the Court concludes that the Second Motion to Dismiss is proper to the extent that it argues that the First Amended Complaint fails to state a RICO claim.
-That argument was not "available" when Hunt Leibert filed its First Motion to Dismiss; there was simply no RICO claim in the case at that time.
-Rule 12(g)(2) also explicitly incorporates as an exception Rule 12(h)(3), which permits the Court to consider the defense of lack of subject matter jurisdiction at any time.
-Therefore, the Court concludes that the Second Motion to Dismiss is proper to the extent that it asserts the defense of lack of subject matter jurisdiction.
+The Court believes that the argument that Fabiola Is Ra El Bey failed to state a valid RICO claim was not "available" to Hunt Leibert before the Court's May 27, 2010 conference and the filing of her RICO Case Statement.
+Neither the original Complaint nor the First Amended Complaint set forth any facts supporting the RICO claim.
+It was for that reason that the Court instructed Fabiola Is Ra El Bey to file a RICO Case Statement and informed Hunt Leibert that it could file a motion to dismiss the RICO claim only.
+The Amended Second Motion to Dismiss is therefore proper to the extent that it argues that the First Amended Complaint fails to state a RICO claim.
+Furthermore, Rule 12(g)(2) explicitly incorporates as an exception Rule 12(h)(3), which permits the Court to consider the defense of lack of subject matter jurisdiction at any time.
+The Second Motion to Dismiss is thus also proper to the extent that it asserts the defense of lack of subject matter jurisdiction.

-Although the Court will entertain those two specific arguments in Hunt Leibert's Second Motion to Dismiss, the Court agrees with Fabiola Is Ra El Bey that Hunt Leibert is now barred from arguing in a Rule 12(b) motion that Fabiola Is Ra El Bey has failed to state a claim for relief under the FDCPA.
-Fabiola Is Ra El Bey's original Complaint plainly stated a claim for relief under the
+Although the Court will entertain those two specific arguments in Hunt Leibert's Amended Second Motion to Dismiss, the Court agrees with Fabiola Is Ra El Bey that Hunt Leibert has waived its right to argue that Fabiola Is Ra El Bey has failed to state a claim for relief under the FDCPA.
+Fabiola Is Ra El Bey's original Complaint plainly stated a claim for relief under the FDCPA.
+It also set forth the precise factual basis for the FDCPA claim.

-FDCPA.
-See Compl.
-[2] at 1 ("This is an action for violation of the Fair Debt Collection Practices Act ").
 Furthermore, the factual allegations supporting the FDCPA claim are essentially the same in the original Complaint, the First Amended Complaint, and the Second Amended Complaint.
-Thus, the argument that Fabiola Is Ra El Bey failed to state a claim for relief under the FDCPA was plainly "available" to Hunt Leibert at the time of the First Motion to Dismiss, but Hunt Leibert chose not to raise that argument.
+Thus, the argument that Fabiola Is Ra El Bey failed to state a claim for relief under the FDCPA was plainly "available" to Hunt Leibert at the time of the First Motion to Dismiss, but Hunt Leibert simply chose not to raise that argument.
 The Court therefore agrees with Fabiola Is Ra El Bey that Hunt Leibert waived its right to argue in a Rule 12(b) motion that her FDCPA count fails to state a proper claim.